Costa Maya: Costa Maya

-Current
+Recent

 In the 1950s, Xcalak's economy was very healthy, boasting developments such as stone and wood construction, an ice factory, and electric plant, storehouses for large quantities of copra, grocery stores, a billiard hall, a movie theater, and an ice cream factory.
 Xcalak was the most important supply center in the region.
 After Hurricane Janet (1955), Xcalak was in ruins.
 Many of its inhabitants died, including the lighthouse keeper and many sailors.
 The survivors were traumatized and a large group migrated to interior towns.
 The survivors who remained in Xcalak returned to fishing.
 The area was repopulated with people from San Pedro and Sarteneja, Belize, as well as from Honduras and El Salvador.

 The fishing trade resulted in social organizations.
 On October 25, 1959, the Cooperative Fishing Production Society of Andrea Quintana Roo was founded.
 It consisted of 49 members.
 Fishing techniques were greatly altered with the arrival of the first outboard motors made by Calipso and Lister.

-In 1980, a 120 km gravel road was built, forming the Chetumal − Carrillo Puerto highway.
+In 1980, a 120 km gravel road was built, forming the Chetumal – Carrillo Puerto highway.
 This established a land route between the village of Xcalak and the rest of the state.
 People often recall that the first vehicle to arrive in the village was a Land Rover.

 At the end of the 1980s Costa de Cocos and the first dive shop, 'Aventuras Chinchorro' (now XTC Dive Center), opened.
 Soon after that a second dive shop 'Xcalak Dive Center' appeared.
 These developments increased tourism and marked the beginning of a new period.